 Cabalists Command Traits:

 3: Favoured by the Pantheon: You can add or subtract 2 from the result of any rolls made for this general on the Eye of the Gods table.
 We’ll discuss said table a little later on, but manipulating this table is very important to improve the chances we get a great result and negate the possibility of said hero getting turned into a Chaos Spawn.
-I love this on a combat character, as they’ll actually be getting into fights with Heroes and Monsters and thus are more likely to actually roll on the table throughout the game.
+The problem is this command trait does nothing unless you manage to get a combat character in a fight and win, making this rather narrow.
+D-

 Cabalists Artefacts of Power:

 1: Soul Feeder: Pick 1 of the bearer’s melee weapons.
 If the unmodified wound roll for an attack made by that weapon is 6, you can heal 1 wound allocated to the bearer.
-Kinda neat but not sure it’s worth taking – if you want to boost a melee combatants toughness, why aren’t you just giving him or her an Ethereal Amulet?
+Statistically unlikely to heal many wounds over the course of the game, even in ideal conditions.
+D-

 3: Infernal Puppet: Once per battle in your hero phase you can pick an enemy Wizard within 24″ of the bearer and visible.
 Each time they attempt to cast a spell in their next hero phase, they suffer D3 mortal wounds.
-Most wizards only cast one spell a turn and thus ensuring this is unlikely to make a big difference, so an easy skip here.
+This an interesting bit of anti-caster tech against magic heavyweights like Lord Kroak, Teclis or Nagash.
+Worth considering if you expect to face them.
+C

 Rounding out the three more traditional legions are the Despoilers, who focus on providing buffs for Daemon Princes & Monsters.
 The book describes facing this legion as akin to making war against an army of nightmares, which seems appropriate considering some of the benefits and the tough binds this legion is designed to put your opponent into.
 Firstly, Sacrilegious Might extends the range of your general’s aura of chaos ability to 18″, and grants your Daemon Prince General a 5++ Feel No Pain save against wounds and mortal wounds.
 Taking an already great unit in the Daemon Prince and pushing it even further is the kind of philosophy top armies adhere to.